The Unspoken Truth about Divination Cards

 Later that evening, I was sitting on my bed, practicing writing my signature.
 You see, I was engaged to be married, the wedding was five months away, I was lovestruck, and I wanted to get used to signing my name with a different surname.

 In that in-love-fueled happy place, I opened the Tarot cards, read the instructions, and shuffled the cards.
-I wanted to know about my happily-ever-after with my fiancé, and drew a simple three-card spread to represent our relationship: past, present, future.
+I wanted to know about my happily-ever-after with my fiancé, so I drew a simple three-card spread to represent our relationship: past, present, and future.

-I turned over the first, past card, and sourced the guidebook: Awww...
+I turned over the first card, for the past, and sourced the guidebook: Aww...
 Such goodness.
 Happy sigh.

-I turned over the second, present card, and sourced the guidebook: Awww...
+I turned over the second card, for the present, and sourced the guidebook: Aww...
 Such sweetness.
 Happy sigh.

-I turned over the third, future card, and sourced the guidebook: What the heck?!
+I turned over the third card, for the future, and sourced the guidebook: What the heck?!

 There was nothing sweet about that card.
 There was no happy sigh.
-There was disbelief, and then anger, because the future card indicated there was no future with my fiancé.
+There was disbelief, followed by anger, because the future card indicated that there would be no future with my fiancé.

 Stupid cards.
 What do they know, anyway?
 Clearly: nothing.

-I wrapped them up in their silk cloth, and shoved them into the bottom back of the least-used drawer of my dresser.
+I wrapped them up in their silk cloth and shoved them into the bottom and back of the least-used drawer of my dresser.

 A Fateful Tarot Spread: The Magician, The Lovers, Death